cockroachdb/docs/src/current/v24.3/cluster-setup-troubleshooting.md

 - **Otherwise unresponsive nodes.** Internal deadlock due to faulty code, resource exhaustion, OS/hardware issues, and other arbitrary failures can make a node unresponsive.
 This can cause leases to become stuck in certain cases, such as when a response from the previous leaseholder is needed in order to move the lease.

-**Solution:** If you are experiencing intermittent network or connectivity issues, first [shut down the affected nodes]({% link {{ page.version.version }}/node-shutdown.md %}) temporarily so that nodes phasing in and out do not cause disruption.
+**Solution:** If you are experiencing intermittent network or connectivity issues, first [shut down the affected nodes]({% link {{ page.version.version }}/drain-a-node.md %}) temporarily so that nodes phasing in and out do not cause disruption.

-If a node has become unresponsive without returning an error, [shut down the node]({% link {{ page.version.version }}/node-shutdown.md %}) so that network requests immediately become hard errors rather than stalling.
+If a node has become unresponsive without returning an error, [drain and shut down the node]({% link {{ page.version.version }}/drain-a-node.md %}) so that network requests immediately become hard errors rather than stalling.

 If you are running a version of CockroachDB that is affected by an issue described here, upgrade to a version that contains the fix for the issue, as described in the preceding list.